CloudWright/terraform-aws-cloudwright-vpc-peering/README.md

   Generate an Access Key and Secret Access Key for this user; these will be used by Terraform.

-- within account XXXXX, a Role with permission to provision VPC infrastructure (here, `cross-account-vpc-peering-role`).
+- within account DZ_ACCT_ID, a Role with permission to provision VPC infrastructure (here, `cross-account-vpc-peering-role`).
 The `AmazonVPCFullAccess` and `AmazonVPCCrossAccountNetworkInterfaceOperations` managed policies can provide the necessary permissions.
 The `terraform_provisioner` user will assume this Role, so it will need the following Trust Relationship:

 ```json
 {